The Story (continued)

 Cherry changes allegiances and offers to work for Dunson for wages of "ten dollars a month, triple if the steers bring fifteen dollars at the railroad," but there are other risky considerations: "We lose the herd, you lose your wages."
 After being hired, Cherry admires Matt's gun (and Matt does the same with Cherry's pistol) - a scene often interpreted as homosexually-charged, with Cherry making covert advances toward Matt.
 Matt and Cherry both prove their well-renowned reputations as sharpshooters to each other in a competitive target practice session with a tin can.
 Both of them compliment each other on their shooting skills:

 Cherry: That's a good looking gun you were about to use back there.
 Can I see it?
 (Matt turns, strokes his nose with his thumb and looks a bit amused, then hands his gun over.
 Cherry takes the gun.)
-And you'd like to see mine.
+Maybe you'd like to see mine.
 (Cherry draws his own, and reciprocates by handing it to Matt.
 Cherry examines Matt's gun.)
 Nice!
 Awful nice!
 (Looking somewhat sideways at Matt) You know, there are only two things more beautiful than a good gun: a Swiss watch or a woman from anywhere.
 You ever had a good Swiss watch?

 Matt: (pointing toward a tin can in the distance) Go ahead!
 Try it!
 (Cherry fires a shot and knocks a can into the air.
 Matt also hits the can in the air with a shot of his own)

 Cherry: Hey!
 That's very good!
 (Matt shoots at another can, knocking it into the air.
 Cherry hits it in the air with a shot of his own.)

 Matt: Hey!
 Hey!
 That's good too!
 Go on!
 Keep it going!